Ji-Zhou/Ji-Zhou.github.io/_pages/about.md

 I am fortunate to have encountered many kind and inspiring professors who are willing to offer me the opportunity to pursue a PhD.
 I understand that extending such opportunities to a student without a master’s degree can be challenging, and I am deeply grateful for their trust.
 After accepting an offer, I made the decision to withdraw most of my other applications to focus on the exciting journey ahead.

 Accepted: Monash University, due to the excellent supervisor and interesting research area.
-Give Up: BUPT, Lancaster, and Liverpool
+GiveUp: BUPT, Lancaster, and Liverpool
-Terminated in Advance: Edinburgh, HK-PolyU, HKUST, Griffith, and Surrey.
+Terminated: Edinburgh, HK-PolyU, HKUST, Griffith, and Surrey.

 [2024/06] Received my B.Eng. degree from School of Automation, Beijing University of Posts and Telecommunications.